 The impact of baseline TBW and IBW on SSE-FS and AEs will be analyzed in this study.
-Baseline TBW and IBW correspond to the subject's TBW and IBWs on Cycle 1, Day 1 of the study; details will be presented in the SAP.
+Baseline TBW and IBW correspond to the subject's total and ideal body weights on Cycle 1, Day 1 of the study; details will be presented in the SAP.

-9.8 Appropriateness of procedures/measurements
+9.8 Appropriateness of procedures / measurements

-The procedures chosen for the evaluation of safety in this study population are consistent with the appropriate and ethical standards used in phase II studies of oncology drugs.
+The procedures chosen for the evaluation of safety in this study population are consistent with the appropriate and ethical standards used in phase II trials of oncology drugs.